-substantial unrestricted funds that can be used where the need is greatest, they also give strength to our voice when advocating and campaigning for wildlife.
+members not only provide substantial unrestricted funds that can be used where the need is greatest, they also give strength to our voice when advocating and campaigning for wildlife.

-partnerships with land owners such as councils and property developers where a net-gain for wildlife can be obtained.
+Land advice, advocacy and management contracts Income resulting from partnerships with land owners such as councils and property developers where a net-gain for wildlife can be obtained.

-by DEFRA for the environmental stewardship and management of land.
+Rural Payments Agency (RPA) Payments made by DEFRA for the environmental stewardship and management of land.